g-kovacs/Alicante-Murcia-SUMO-Scenario/README.md

 ## Acknowledgments

-This work was supported by the Spanish Dirección General de Tráfico (SPIP2017-02204).
+This work was supported in part by the Spanish Dirección General de Tráfico under Grant SPIP2017-02204, in part by the Spanish Ministry of Science and
+Innovation (MCI), the State Research Agency (AEI), and the European Regional Development Fund (FEDER), under Projects TEC2017-88612-R and
+PID2020-115576RB-I00, and in part by Generalitat Valenciana under Project GV/2021/044.